Krishtronomy/roulette-app/README.md

 <ul>
 <li> The app allows a user to start off game with a credit of their choice
 <li>  Ask user to input any number from 0-36
-<li>  If user guesses the number correctly, multiply their credit by 36
+<li>  If user guesses the number correctly, multiply their staked credit by 36
 <li> If they guess incorrectly, decrease credit by 5
 <li>  The game will cycle through once and finish if user runs out of credit or if the user exits
 <li>  User can exit and withdraw credit any time